bingobongo/server-backup/README.md

         % mkdir -m 700 ~/backup

-4. Configure `backup.sh`, `exclude-tar.txt` and `exclude-rsync.txt`, whereby the latter may be omitted if no synchronization with Strongspace is intended.
+4. Configure `backup.sh`, `exclude-tar.txt` and `exclude-rsync.txt`.
 Instructions on configuration are found inside `backup.sh`.
 Upload the files to the before created directory `~/backup` on your server.
 Set the permissons of `backup.sh` to `700` and the other two to `600`.
-    To prevent possible errors on a TextDrive **Shared** or when not running as root (e.g. group/owner bubkis), add the line
+    To prevent possible errors when not running as root (e.g. group/owner bubkis on a TextDrive Shared), add the line

         `*/homes/db/Maildir`
     to `exclude-tar.txt` and